hosmatic/FAQ/README.md

 1. Fork this Project
 2. Add your custom FAQ File in the folder docs
 3. Add your FAQ ID to sidebars.js in the right section
-4. Create a Pull Request with your email
+4. Create a Pull Request with your email or userid on Puh.Hosting
 5. Once the Pull Request gets approved you receive a small gift :)

 ## Contributors